 - Act responsibly towards the state or region we represent with a cooperative effort for the united benefit of the soybean farmers in the checkoff program.

 - Treat our staff and contractors with respect, fairness and good faith, and to provide conditions of employment that safeguard their rights and welfare.

 - Show commitment to cooperation, collaboration and partnership with soybean organizations that represent the farmers.

 - Promote continuous improvement in the accountability, transparency, ethical conduct and the effectiveness of the United Soybean Board.

 - Not use Board time, facilities, equipment or supplies for private purposes.

-- Restrain from receiving or accepting money or any other considerations from anyone or any organization other than the Board — not including salary derived from one’s primary employment — for the performance of duties as a Director, unless approved by USDA.
+- Refrain from receiving or accepting money or any other considerations from anyone or any organization other than the Board — not including salary derived from one’s primary employment — for the performance of duties as a Director, unless approved by USDA.

-- Restrain from receiving or accepting anything of value from anyone who is doing or seeking to do business with the Board concerned under circumstances from which it reasonably could be inferred that the item was intended to influence the officer in an official action as an officer of the government.
+- Refrain from receiving or accepting anything of value from anyone who is doing or seeking to do business with the Board concerned under circumstances from which it reasonably could be inferred that the item was intended to influence the officer in an official action as an officer of the government.